sridharan99/Task-Tracker/README.md

 Task Tracker

 A simple React application to manage daily tasks.
-This application allows users to add, view, edit, and delete tasks, with data persistence using the browser's local storage.)
+This application allows users to add, view, edit, and delete.

 npm start
 This will start the application on http://localhost:3000/.